appacademy/Module-5-Resources/project-week/README.md

 Some advice on specific features:
 #### Spots
+- **Create form needs to include a single preview image upload at least.**
 - **Edit form doesn't need to include the option to edit the previewImage.**
  - **Longitude and Latitude don't need to be input fields**
 	 - Regular users aren't going to know this information; its usually an external map API that would be able to calculate these from address input.